 The percentage return provided in the form of affiliate marketing revenue can range from 1 per cent up to 20 per cent and even more, making it an attractive extension for points programs where the average earn rate may only be a 1 or 2 per cent return.
 Advertisers often run short-term promotional campaigns which increase the percentage return, making it increasingly attractive.

-2. Card-linked or bank account-linked merchant funded program:
+2. Card-linked merchant funded program

 This approach involves the linking of a credit/debit card or bank account to a member account.